MCP server (Claude / Cursor)

 Security model #

 A common pattern: ask the model to "check DevUpdate before suggesting package updates."
-Configure your AI assistant's system prompt to call get_release before recommending an upgrade — it'll cite real risk data instead of guessing.
+Configure your AI assistant's system prompt to call get_updates before recommending an upgrade; it'll cite real risk data instead of guessing.
+For full upgrade sessions, the downloadable skill is the packaged version of this idea.